12 strategies to improve your chances for CFD trading success

 6. Understand How Leverage Works

 Leverage is an essential part of CFD trading that you cannot ignore.
 It works by using your margin or deposit and exposes you to an underlying asset.
-You are putting down part of an asset’s total value and have your provider loan the rest of the amount.
 Your full exposure, compared to the margin ratio, is referred to as a leverage ratio.
 Leverage allows you to capture more significant gains from small price movements and magnify your losses when the market doesn’t favour you.

-Therefore, you have to choose your leverage wisely, especially for beginners.
+Therefore, you have to choose your leverage wisely.
 A Conservative risk profile could be the best move to avoid losses.
-For instance, selecting ratios like 100:1 or 50:1 for indices and shares with lower liquidity and higher forex volatility would be a good move to minimize losses.

 7. Know Your Risks and How to Manage Them